TomPace101/nanopore_diffusion/notes.md

+_TODO_ total flux calculations need to distinguish between internal and external surfaces Maybe this requires two different functions (methods of the solver class).

+_TODO_ data collection in post-processing
+Another thing the old control.yaml did was give us a database name.
+Without that, we should probably use the model filename.
+Trouble is, we don't keep it around right now.

+Even if you solve that problem, the next one is the overall structure of info.yaml.
+For some keys, it makes sense to have a column.
+But some of them will need to be more than one.

+We need some more intelligence, rather than just blindly dumping everything in without structure.

-_TODO_ Current needs of major updates:
+_TODO_ Other needs of major updates:
 - collect_results.py
 - tasks_postproc.py (re-enable in dodo.py once working)
 - gen_brainy_media.py

-_TODO_ total flux calculations need to distinguish between internal and external surfaces Maybe this requires two different functions (methods of the solver class).

-_TODO_ find a way to mirror to holly and/or dlx

 _TODO_ use hash or other basename as a top directory?  maybe not.
+Right now, this base name isn't stored.
+That seems to be an issue for the data collection as well.

-_TODO_ a way to clean up meshes and solutions that are no longer desired
+_TODO_ a way to clean up meshes and solutions that are no longer desired This would be a lot easier if you use the hash as a base folder.

+_TODO_ wiki page on flux integration over internal boundary Should probably document how to do external boundary as well, for comparison.

 _TODO_ sync project (with all results files) to shared.

-_TODO_ wiki page on flux integration over internal boundary Should probably document how to do external boundary as well, for comparison.
+_TODO_ find a way to mirror to holly and/or dlx

 # Problem Description

+_TODO_ Review writeup on expected result.
+I didn't include the part about how the area needs to be piecewise constant.
+Should this be in there?

 _DECISION_ maybe the result figures and discussion should be a separate document.
 That way, the problem description could be generated before the analyses are run.